neufieldrobotics/simple_vslam/README.md

 cd simple_vslam
 git checkout zernike
 ```

+## Get test data
+You can download a subset of the Kitti dataset to test this package from http://rpg.ifi.uzh.ch/docs/teaching/2016/kitti00.zip  Unzip and save it to a convenient location like `~/data`

 ## Executing the package
 Edit a config file to point it to an image folder eg.
 ```sh